chr15m/nostr-relay-research/XX.md

 Nodes are classified by status:

 - `good`: Responded to a query recently (within 2 hours).
-- `questionable`: No response/activity for 2 hours.
+- `questionable`: No response/activity for 2+ hours.
 - `bad`: Failed to respond to 5 consecutive queries.

 ### DHT Messages

 All DHT messages are JSON arrays sent over WebSocket connections, following the same pattern as other Nostr protocol extensions like [NIP-42](42.md) AUTH messages.

+**Connection Management**: Each DHT query to a different relay requires establishing a separate WebSocket connection.
+Clients and relays performing recursive lookups MUST connect to each target relay, send the query, wait for the response, and then close the connection (unless the connection is being maintained for other purposes such as regular Nostr event subscriptions).

 #### `PING` / `PONG`